public-law/oregon-law-parser/README.md

 $ pdf2html 2016orLaw0001.pdf | analyze

 {
-    "summary": "Relating to speed limits on highways..."
+    "summary": "Relating to speed limits on highways that traverse state lines; creating new provisions; amending ORS 811.111; and declaring an emergency."
     "citations": [
         "801.462",
         "810.180",